Crouch End: Hornsey Town Hall

 Among its more prominent buildings is the modernistic Hornsey Town Hall, built by the Municipal Borough of Hornsey as their seat of government in 1933-35.
 It is now a Grade II* listed building, one of about 21,767.
 The architect was the New Zealand-born Reginald Uren.
 The interior and exterior have been used several times as a location by the BBC series The Hour, written by Abi Morgan, and other TV and films, including a scene in The Crown.

 Queen and the Kinks have both played at the Hornsey Town Hall when it was a major London venue for bands.
 The HTH was used as a set in the Queen film Bohemian Rhapsody.

-The building is currently undergoing renovation and conversion into a hotel, apartments, restaurant and a contemporary arts centre by the Far East Consortium.
-Completion is expected to be by Summer 2024.
+The building was reopened on Dec 6th, 2025, with a spectacular opening day, partly organised by the local community arts group, the Crouch End Festival.
+The building has undergone renovation and part of it has been converted into the Dao Hotel, described as a 'pet-friendly serviced apartment hotel' The rest of HTH, which includes the Assembly Hall, Council Chamber, Council Committee Room, plus other rooms, including a cinema/lecture theatre.
+Haringey Council and FEC have committed to it becoming a contemporary arts centre, with community use, but it will also be available for commercial hire.
+The renovation and development have been carried out by the Far East Consortium but it is currently being sold to AMTD.

 Clocktower

 The red-brick Clock Tower has become a much-loved icon of Crouch End.
 Designed by the architect Frederick Knight, it was originally built as a memorial to Henry Reader Williams in 1895.
 Williams was chairman of the local authority of Hornsey from 1880 to 1894, and played a key part in shaping the district, in particular campaigning against developers for the preservation of Highgate Wood and Queen's Wood.
 He also paved the way for the purchase of Alexandra Palace and Park by a consortium of local authorities in 1901.
 After Williams's retirement the newly designated Hornsey Urban District Council decided to erect a clock tower to celebrate his achievements.